 But perhaps in the end the Vikings are most remarkable for the way in which they conspired to disappear.
 Having cast their shadow east, west and south for over two centuries so that all of Europe and the wider world learnt to fear, or at least respect them, they finally became what they had once beheld.
 Persuaded of the sense of joining the European club of Christians, they willingly abandoned their old gods and learnt instead to look, sound and perhaps even believe like everyone else.
 Their flame burned bright for just over two centuries, and then went out – so that from the point of view of history they seem to vanish, lost in the crowd.
 Maybe that was their smartest move.

 NEIL OLIVER is a television presenter and archaeologist.
-He writes for The Telegraph.
-His book Vikings is published by Weidenfeld and Nicholson.
+His book, Vikings, is published by Weidenfeld and Nicholson.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.